 YouTuber Tana Mongeau Makes Out With Bella Thorne — See Their Steamy Kiss

-Sometime dreams do come true!
+Sometimes dreams do come true!
 YouTuber Tana Mongeau tweeted about wanting to date Bella Thorne, and per usual, Bella didn’t disappoint!
 Though the two may not actually be dating, they did share a steamy kiss on Saturday night, and we have the pics here!

 YouTube star Tana Mongeau, 19, is no stranger to drama.
 Her channel has a whopping 2.6 million followers, and after seeing her hot pics with Bella Thorne, 19, we totally get why!
 Tana has one of those “came for one video, but ended up staring at my phone screen, twenty videos deep at two in the morning” type of channels, and now we have all the more reason to keep watching.
 On Sept.
 5, Tana tweeted about wanting to date Bella next.
 Though many fans would totally ship the two, others were surprised at this tweet as Bella and Tana have had some drama in the past.
 It looks as though the two have certainly made up, because according to Tana’s latest tweet, they shared a very steamy makeout sesh on September 24!
 See more pics of Bella Thorne here!